Swapnil-ingle/JavaScript_mini_projects/README.md

 ## Disclaimer

 First time doing front-end development, learning by following projects by [FlorinPop](https://www.youtube.com/watch?v=dtKciwk_si4&t=3865s&ab_channel=FlorinPop) and understanding each concept as we progress and adding more functionality to the app than shown by [FlorinPop](https://www.youtube.com/watch?v=dtKciwk_si4&t=3865s&ab_channel=FlorinPop).
+Also fixing existing bugs.